 What galls me about one-spacers is their obliviousness to irony.

-But an unfortunate choice of tone is entirely subjective.
-This doesn’t speak to the underlying argument.
-Let’s delve into more substantive matters.
+Ok, we get it.
+This guy is a genius, and we’re all idiots.
+And an unfortunate choice of tone is entirely subjective.
+This doesn’t speak to the argument itself.

-The second mistake Manjoo makes is giving credibility to the historical origin of the one-space “rule.”
+That brings me to the second mistake Manjoo makes.
+He decides to give credibility to the historical origin of the one-space “rule.”
 To wit: “[What authority contradicts the two-space style?]
 Typographers, that’s who . . .
 Hundreds of years ago[,] some typesetters would end sentences with a double space, others would use a single space . . .
 But as typesetting became more widespread, its practitioners began to adopt best practices.”

 He goes on to say that European typesetters typesettled on one space about a hundred years ago, and the American typesetting community began to do so not long after.
 Then a strange thing happened.